authgear/authgear-server/docs/specs/account-linking.md

                     - type: view_recovery_code
 ```

-7. As the next step of the original flow is create primary password authenticator, the user will need to create primary authenticator.
-8. As the original user already has a primary password authenticator, the step will be skipped.
+7. As the next step of the original flow is create primary password authenticator, the user will need to create primary password authenticator if he doesn't have one.
+As the original user already has a primary password authenticator, the step will be skipped.
-9. And the next step will be create `secondary_totp`.
+8. And the next step will be create `secondary_totp`.
 As the user don't have a secondary totp, the user should create a totp in this step.
-10. Finally, all created identities and authenticators will be added to the existing user, together with the new oauth identity.
+9. Finally, all created identities and authenticators will be added to the existing user, together with the new oauth identity.

 Resulting user: